gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 10 (13MAR21)
+Tonight, after two very satisfying glasses of Glenfiddich 15, I sat down and decided to code something simple without the aid of a tutorial or guide.
+So I made a simple CLI calculator that, instead of user input, takes 3 command line arguments; Two numbers and a string for add/subtract/multiply/divide.
+The numbers are converted to Float64 and are passed to their appropriate operation function.
+The result is simply return to back to the command line.
+It's not much, but I was proud that I was able to figure this out.
+Even for the command line arguments and ParseFloat I simply read the Golang documentation.
+I'm satisfied with the effort and it has motivated me to strike out on my own and build more programs on my own.

 ### Day 9 (12MAR21)
 I missed yesterdays programming session.
 I made a promise to the wife that I'd stay off the computer for the afternoon since she had to go back to Memphis today,